So you’re in the market for some new wooden shipping crates but you want to make sure to pick the best supplier.

-In this article we address common claims of companies that provide packaging manufacturing and what they really mean.
-So its probably a good idea to read this article before buying your next batch of wooden shipping crates.
+In this article we address common claims of companies who manufacture shipping crates and what they really mean.
+So, its probably a good idea to read this article before buying your next batch of wooden shipping crates.

-When the company that provides packaging manufacturing boasts that their wooden shipping crates are "custom built" know that of course they're custom!
+When the company that provides crate manufacturing boasts that their wooden shipping crates are "custom built" know that of course they're custom!

-Think about it!
 Your company manufactures unique or sophisticated or highly technical parts.
-A wood box that will accommodate your part isn't just sitting on a shelf somewhere.
+A wood box that will accommodate your precious cargo isn't just sitting on a shelf somewhere.

 The wooden shipping crates you buy must perform especially for your product.
-Any wood box company should be asking about the weight of your product, center of gravity and attachment points.
+Any wood crate company should be asking about the weight of your product, the center of gravity, and attachment points.
 The wooden shipping crates you buy should be:

 - Built to the proper dimensions to fit your part